 Furthermore, organisations have to handle a lot of various priorities, especially young technology based companies.
 Test a new market.
 Test a new feature.
 A new value proposition, etc….To be efficient, a Sales organisation needs to have recurring processes that constantly generate new business and secure existing one.
 Without getting distracted by the other priorities conflicting for attention.
 So there are tools, processes and technics to do so.

-Time is scarce and I do not have the luxury to write blog posts very often.
-But when I do, I write practical posts about the two processes I see are vital for a successful Sales organisation.
-One process which is across the company, the one that makes sure the top of the pipe is constantly filled up with new opportunities and that things are running smoothly.
-Prospection, the right incentives, reporting, sales ops, etc… The second process I also write about is the one that need to exist when interacting on a 1-2-1 basis with prospect(s).
+So, when I write (here), I write practical posts about the two processes I see are vital for a successful Sales organisation.
+One company wide process that makes sure the top of the pipe is constantly filled up with new opportunities.
+And that all things are running smoothly: prospection, the right incentives, reporting, sales ops, etc… The second process I also write about is the one that need to exist when interacting on a 1-2-1 basis with prospect(s).
 This is a mix of soft skills and frameworks that, amongst other things, are used to avoid having loads of “interesting meetings” with no clear path to a yes or a no decision.
-I also write about some relevant articles, books or tools that are worth looking at.